July 14 ~ Day of Glory

 Locke, who believed in the equality of all, observed, “Whenever law ends, tyranny begins.”

-Fête de la Fédération (Feast of the Federations) was held on the first Anniversary of the insurrection, with an end of the absolute Monarchy and beginning of the Republic.
+Fête de la Fédération (Feast of the Federations) was held on the first anniversary of the insurrection, celebrating the end of the absolute monarchy and the beginning of the Republic.
 Bastille Day was declared the French national holiday in 1880.

-On this day, with the spirit of passionate nationalism, Parisians thronged the Champs-Elysées avenue for the colorful military parade, featuring mounted Republican Guards, flag-waving, and a hugh evening fireworks display near the Eiffel Tower.
+On this day, with the spirit of passionate nationalism, Parisians thronged the Champs-Élysées for the colorful military parade, featuring mounted Republican Guards, flag-waving, and a huge evening fireworks display near the Eiffel Tower.

 About freedom, Voltaire said: “Man is free the moment he wants to be.”